ALMA Survey of Orion Planck Galactic Cold Clumps (ALMASOP): How do dense core properties affect the multiplicity of protostars?: APPENDIX: Description of individual Binary/Multiple systems

 \subsection{G208.68-19.20S}

-G208.68-19.20S is in Orion A, and several protostars have been discovered here in the AzTEC 1.1\,mm survey \citep{shimajiri_catalog_2015}.
+G208.68-19.20S is in Orion A, and several protostars have been discovered there in the AzTEC 1.1\,mm survey \citep{shimajiri_catalog_2015}.

 As shown in Figure \ref{figA1} (c), two Class I protostars are found in our ALMA observations, and they are close to each other with a separation of only $\sim$300 au.
-Their envelope+disk masses are 0.421 $\pm$ 0.180 M$_\odot$ for the protostar A and 0.043 $\pm$ 0.061 M$_\odot$ for the protostar B. As in Figure \ref{figA2}, the binary system is driving an outflow along east-west direction and the outflow is much weaker than other Class 0 outflows in the ALMASOP sample.
-Moreover, there is no obvious red-shift emission of high-speed component of $^{12}$CO around protostars.
+Their envelope+disk masses are 0.421 $\pm$ 0.180 $\textit{M}_\odot$ for the protostar A and 0.043 $\pm$ 0.061 $\textit{M}_\odot$ for the protostar B. As shown in Figure \ref{figA2}, the binary system drives an outflow along the east-west direction and the outflow is much weaker than other Class 0 outflows in the ALMASOP sample.
+Moreover, there is no obvious red-shift emission of the high-speed component of $^{12}$CO around the protostars.